Open Positions

 I’m generally interested in building defenses with strong mathematical foundations for securing the hardware-software interface.
 My research spans several areas: formal methods, security, and computer (micro)-architecture.

 I am primarily looking for candidates who have an interest in formal methods (e.g., functional programming, semantics, type systems, program verification, symbolic execution, etc.).
-I am also open to applications from people with a very strong security or computer architecture background on less formal topics like hardware testing.
+I am also open to applications from people with a very strong low-level security or computer architecture background on less formal topics like hardware testing.
 I’m closely following offensive security research but not really doing that myself so I will not be able to guide you on this path.

 Examples of possible topics: